Oxybutynin ER TabletsPronunciation

 Indications and Usage for Oxybutynin ER Tablets

 Oxybutynin chloride extended release tablets are also indicated for the treatment of pediatric patients aged 6 years and older with symptoms of detrusor overactivity associated with a neurological condition (e.g. spina bifida).

 Oxybutynin ER Tablets Dosage and Administration

-The recommended starting dose of Oxybutynin Chloride Extended Release Tablets are 5 or 10 mg once daily at approximately the same time each day.
-Dosage may be adjusted in 5-mg increments to achieve a balance of efficacy and tolerability (up to a maximum of 30 mg/day).
+The recommended starting dose of oxybutynin chloride extended-release tablet is 5 mg or 10 mg once daily at approximately the same time each day.
+Dosage may be adjusted in 5 mg increments to achieve a balance of efficacy and tolerability (up to a maximum of 30 mg/day).
 In general, dosage adjustment may proceed at approximately weekly intervals.

 Pediatric Patients Aged 6 Years of Age and Older